Keeping your dog in shape is an important part of dog wellness, but it’s also crucial to provide mental stimulation and enrichment for your dog.

 Dogs are meant to live active lives, rather than sleep until their owners come home.
 Many studies, especially those conducted by zoos, have shown that enriching an animal’s environment improves the psychological and physical well-being of animals.

 The co-authors of Beyond Squeaky Toys break down enrichment for animals into six different categories.
 Read on for simple, practical ways to provide enrichment for your dog each day.
+Note that all dogs are individuals, so not all of these activities will appeal equally to all dogs.
+Smaller dogs, for instance, might do better with a pop-up tunnel indoors; some dogs love bubbles while others are indifferent; and some dogs are not food-motivated.
+The key is to experiment and find what works for you.

 6 Types of Enrichment for Dogs